polterguy/peeples/help-files/Peeples/02 - Access rights.md

   p5.io.write-file.deny:/foo/bar/some-protected-folder/
 ```

-The above would allow all users that are logged in, to write to all files and folders inside of
+The above would allow _all users_, including _"guest"_ users, to write to all files and folders inside of
 your _"/foo/bar/"_ folder, **except** the _"/foo/bar/some-protected-folder/"_.
 The reason why the last
 example works, is because access objects are _"cascading"_, which implies that they'll be alphabetically
 sorted, before traversed sequentially, to determine access rights, on their _"value"_ parts - Which is